naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Skip Time Scale | 10 | Time scale to use when in skip (fast-forward) mode.
 Min Auto Play Delay | 3 | Minimum seconds to wait before executing next command while in auto play mode.
-Update Command Count On Init | True | Whether to calculate number of commands existing in all the available naninovel scripts on service initalization.
+Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initalization.
 If you don't use `TotalCommandsCount` property of the script player and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initalization time.

 </div>